ardentperf/cnpg-playground/lab/exercise-1-create-lab-vm/README.md

 ## Other Options

+If you're using windows then you can provision a cloud instance with Ubuntu 25.04 Server from the console, then ssh and run the CNPG lab script to convert it.

 All you need is a freshly installed Ubuntu 25.04 server.
 There are lots of ways to do this.
 You can use virtualization software (like UTM or Proxmox) and you